molarmanful/procalc/README.md

 # procalc
 An arbitrary-precision calculator web app created specifically to benefit programmers.
 It uses a stack and has several other features that allow it to calculate problems that mere mortal calculators could never do.
-Made at GunnHacks 2016.
+Winner of Best Developer Tool and Best Domain Name at GunnHacks 2016.
 # Installation
 You can either visit the webpage using a modern web browser, or (even better) add the calculator to your home screen using a mobile device.
 # Basics